 Because it’s totally, untrue.

-Magpies are in fact, just highly inquisitive birds who pick up things along the way.
+Magpies are in fact, just highly curious birds who pick up things along the way.
 And we feel a certain empathy with that.

 Because, that’s what we do too.

 Apparently they recognise faces by the way.
 We’ve never had any swooping issues, so we do like to think the local magpies who hang around Three-Brains HQ recognise us.

-That they might see us as fellow inquisitive souls,
+That they might see us as fellow curious souls.

-But to be honest, it is mainly because we recently stumbled across an old presentation we gave after one of our first big e-Commerce projects, where we set up an online store.
+But it’s also because we recently came across some notes we wrote after one of our first big e-Commerce projects, where we set up an online store.

 This project took place more than 5 years ago now.
 And it’s kind of weird to think about it as “old”.
 Because e-Commerce doesn’t feel at all old.
 Because everyone we talk to about e-Commerce these days still seems to think of it as a “new” thing.